rfwlab/rfw/docs/articles/essentials/creating-application.md

 </script>
 ```

-A future release will expose a global `rfw` object so that rfw APIs can be accessed directly from JavaScript without importing Go helpers.
+> TypeScript support is not yet available.
+A future release will expose a global `rfw` object to call APIs directly from JavaScript.

+---

 ## Defining the Root Component

-Components embed `*core.HTMLComponent` and load their template at build time.
+Components embed `*core.HTMLComponent` and bind to a template.
 The scaffolded root component looks like this:

 ```go
 package components